 While easiest to deploy, application-level solutions have their limitations in regards to level of confidentiality.
 For example, temporary plaintext files may be created based on the files that are being accessed.
-Therefore, if temporary files are not deleted, an attacker can simply find them.
+Therefore, if temporary files are not deleted, an attacker can simply find them using dead forensic methods.
 If the temporary files have been deleted but not securely erased (see Section 4), an attacker may use forensic tools to recover the data.
+File names and metadata are also not encrypted, which may give an attacker information about the type of encrypted data (e.g., size of file, date last modified).

 Encryption programs can vary widely in terms of the flexibility of security policies.
 For example, generalized encryption programs often offer a wide array of encryption algorithms and modes of operation.
-They can be used on general files and possibly used as a filter in a command pipeline.
+They can be used on general files, and possibly used as a filter in a command pipeline.
 On the other hand, application-specific encryption programs tend to offer few ways to perform encryption, to limited files types, with limited compatibility with other applications.
 These characteristics could limit application-specific encryption in terms of the flexibility of changing security policies.